What are the CCW License Restrictions? Placer County CCW License holders shall not, when carrying a weapon;

 - Unjustifiably display weapon.

-- Carry a concealed weapon not listed on the permit.
+- Carry a concealed weapon not listed on the license.

-- Fail to disclose during any law enforcement contact your status as a CCW permit holder.
-You must disclose whether or not you are carrying a weapon on your person or in your vehicle.
+- Fail to disclose, when stopped or detained by law enforcement, your status as a CCW license holder when you are carrying a weapon on your person or in your vehicle.

 The restrictions above have been imposed by this agency under the California Penal Code 26200 and the DOJ Firearms Division.
-In addition to above, these restrictions can be found on the DOJ Carry Concealed Weapons Permit Application.
-Failure to adhere to any of the restrictions listed above may result in the revocation of your CCW permit.
+In addition to above, these restrictions can be found on the DOJ Carry Concealed Weapons License Application.
+Failure to adhere to any of the restrictions listed above may result in the revocation of your CCW license.

 Penal Code 26200(a) “A license issued pursuant to this article may include any reasonable restrictions or conditions that the issuing authority deems warranted, including restrictions as to the time, place, manner, and circumstances under which the licensee may carry a pistol, revolver, or other firearm capable of being concealed upon the person. […]”